dd-Splunk/splunk_f1_2022/README.md

 Start the virtual environment: `source .venv/bin/activate`

-For every person that races start and stop script:
+For every person that races start and stop the script:

-`python F1_2022_Conference_ingest.py --hostname MyHost --o11y yes --splunk yes --mode solo --player EventPrefix_PlayerName `
+`python3 F1_2022_Conference_ingest.py --hostname MyHost --o11y yes --splunk yes --mode solo --player EventPrefix_PlayerName
+`

+Alternatively, a small `bash` script is available:

+`./start.sh`

+You have to enter the player's name at the prompt and it will launch the ingest.

+Press `ctrl-c` to stop the collection for that player and start over with a new player.

+Enter `exit` at the prompt to quit the script